Skip to content

 Health Services Manager

-The Health Services Manager is an individual who cares deeply about the health and well-being of children.
-This individual will oversee activities related to health policies and services for the Center.
-This individual will oversee the delivery and administration of health services to ensure quality and safety.
-The Health Services Manager will work to understand the needs of families at the Center and help to shape the scope of services provided by partnering with local providers to guide families in receiving such services.
-The Health Services Manager will also set up conversations with families to ensure that these services are accessible.
-They will work closely with professionals at other CHS centers to maintain consistency in health policies and procedures.
-The individual will have strong skills in planning and organization, effective verbal and written communication, conflict management, and experience ensuring operational facility compliance with OCDEL, NAEYC, and other high-quality standards.
-The individual will report to the Center Director.
-Starting salary is in the range of $55,936 - $74,675 a year, based on expertise.
+The Health Services Manager is an individual with a background in Health Services, Social Work, Nursing, Public Health or Education fields.
+This individual must care deeply about the health and well-being of children.
+The Health Services Manager will oversee activities related to health policies and services for the Center, including the delivery and administration of health and behavioral services to ensure quality and safety.
+The Manager will work to understand the needs of families and help to shape the scope of services provided by partnering with local providers to guide families in receiving such services.
+This individual will work closely with professionals at other CHS centers to maintain consistency in health policies and procedures.
+This position reports to the Center Director.
+The starting salary for this position will be $59,735 - $79,746 annual, based on expertise.

 Responsibilities: